vesuxyz/docs/docs/explore/rewards.md

 The Starknet Foundation distributes STRK grants every week to the participating protocols.
 You are able to claim your earned share of this allocation, once distributed by the Starknet Foundation, through a permissionless contract on Starknet.

 :::tip
-Learn more about how to claim your allocations in the [Claim STRK Guide](../users/claim-rewards.md).
+Learn more about how to claim your allocations in this [guide](../user-guides/rewards.md).
 :::